Yeehawboizzz/FED_BeatBlitz_website/README.md

 - Sign up box prompting user for Email for NewsLetter  (Includes Validation)
 - Footer (Contact Us: Email & Tel, Community: FB/IG, Sponsored By: Spotify, Company Logo, Shop Address)

+**Page 4: BeatBlitz Loading Screen Page**
+- After pressing BeatBlitz from the Nav Bar, a black loading page with Lottie Animation of a spinning cube for 5 seconds before going into the actual game page.

-**Page 4: BeatBlitz Home Page**
+**Page 5: BeatBlitz Home Page**
 - Futuristic Background Image with BeatBlitz Title
 - Start Game and Back to TEC Options
 - Rhyhtem Button when pressed, plays soundtrack.

-**Page 5: BeatBlitz Loading Screen Page**
+**Page 5: BeatBlitz Game Difficulty Selection Page**
-- After pressing Start Game, a black loading page with Lottie Animation of a spinning cube for 5 seconds before going into the actual game page.

-- In the loading screen, there is a line of Tip for players to refer.
+- Futuristic Background Image with BeatBlitz Title
+- Rhyhtem Button when pressed, plays soundtrack.
+- 3 Difficulty Modes: Beginner, Intermediate, Expert
+- After selecting a difficulty, it will be highlighted and user can press PLAY to start the game.

 **Page 6: BeatBlitz Game Page**
 - Game page features a background image with MCQ question set that asks questions about music knowledge with 4 options for user to choose.
 After selecting an option, user will press "Check Answer" to check if it is correct and the next question will load.
 There are 10 questions per quiz, score /10 is displayed at the top while doing the quiz.